armory/docs/content/en/docs/plugin-guide/plugin-policy-engine/packages/spinnaker.execution/stages.before/concourse.md

 ---
 title: "spinnaker.execution.stages.before.concourse"
 linktitle: "concourse"
-description: "A policy that is run before executing each task in a 'concourse' stage."
+description: "A policy targeting this object is run before executing each task in a concourse stage."
 ---

 ## Example Payload